yuritanu/freemarket_sample_70d/README.md

 |building|string|null|

 ### Association
-- has_one :creditcard
+- has_one :creditcard, dependent: :destroy
-- has_one :deliveryaddress
+- has_one :deliveryaddress, dependent: :destroy
-- has_many :evaluations
+- has_many :evaluations, dependent: :delete_all
-- has_many :products
+- has_many :products, dependent: :delete_all
-- has_many :comments
+- has_many :comments, dependent: :delete_all

 ---------------------------------------